-Materials leaving the site can therefore be one of two types.
+In terms of demolition and construction waste, materials leaving the site can be one of two types.
 Either:

 - they constitute a flow of resources that can be reused on another site or to be handed on to re-use professionals; or - they constitute assets that the client wishes, or is forced to, economically, technically or environmentally dispose of.